Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.1-Label Encoder and One Hot Encoder/Theory.md

 ## 02- One Hot Encoder

 Represent text as an Binary vectors.
+-  The vector’s length equals the number of unique categories.
+-  All elements of the vector are 0 except for one element, which is set to 1 to indicate the presence of that category.

-Distance between two vectors of two words that are One-Hot Encoded is the same (either “2” for different words and “0” for same words)
+-  Distance between two vectors of two words that are One-Hot Encoded is the same (either “2” for different words and “0” for same words)

-1. gbngh
-2. fvfvrf
-3. fdvcrfdv
-4. vddv a
-    4.1. fvmifv m
+'''
+For example, given categories:
+["cat", "dog", "fish"]
+the one hot encoding representation might be:

+"cat" → [1, 0, 0]

+"dog" → [0, 1, 0]

+"fish" → [0, 0, 1]

+'''